 \end{definition}

-We note that it is a well-known open problem in the general case to construct a probability measure on $N$-tuples $(c_1,\ldots, c_N)$ for which Eqn. \eqref{eq:BGFsum} holds.
-However, for the sums we will be considering this has been done in \cite{AN}.
+We note that it is a well-known open problem in the general case to construct a (unique) probability measure on $N$-tuple $(c_1,\ldots, c_N)$ for which Eqn.~\eqref{eq:BGFsum} holds.
+However, for the sums we consider this has been done in \cite{AN}.
 We denote this measure as $P_{N,\beta}$.

-We will focus on two particular matrix ensembles: the Gaussian $\beta$ ensembles and the Laguerre $\beta$ ensembles.
+We will focus on two particular matrix ensembles: the Gaussian $\beta$-ensembles and the Laguerre $\beta$-ensembles.